egamboa/themachine/README.md

 We have a 3 column site with login actions, list of products, categories and subcategories, the cart with its functionality and more.

 ## Why beer :beer:?
-I did a beer vending machine for beer with main cateogies and sub categories for different beers around the world.
+I did a vending machine for beer with main categories and sub categories for different kinds around the world.
 You need to log in to add beers to you cart.

 ## How can I test this?
 [Live Page](http://thebeermachine.meteor.com/)